 The key to proper sizing is knowing how many BTUs your space will require to comfortably condition it.
 British Thermal Units are defined as the amount of energy it takes to raise the temperature of one pound of water by one degree Fahrenheit.
 BTUs are a standardized unit of measurement in the heating and cooling industries so once you know your BTU load, you’ll pretty easily be able to compare various options.

-You can calculate your BTU load by finding an online calculator, like this one.
+You can calculate your BTU load by finding an online calculator, like this one or this one.
 You’ll need the following pieces of information on hand: insulation R-values in your walls, floor and ceiling height dimensions, and the temperature difference between a cold day and what you want your interior temperature to be.

 Once the calculator has given you your BTU designation, look for a heater that can meet those requirements.
 If you need to choose between an under or oversized heater, choose the larger of the two and make sure it has a thermostat (built in or exterior mounted) so that you can set the temperature in your comfort range.